-Some of these cases coincide with cases pointed out in Thaler and Sunstein (2008) as being ripe for behavioral errors.
-Further, the personal characteristics associated with never learning her preferences are all associated with populations that are already disadvantaged; this is a concern because, as we show later, undiscovered preferences cause welfare loss, thus burdening these people further.
+The personal characteristics associated with never learning her preferences are also associated with populations that are already disadvantaged; this is a concern because, as we show later, undiscovered preferences cause welfare loss, thus burdening these people further.

 From our earlier discussion we can also conclude that Alice's preference parameters will stabilize, albeit not necessarily at her true preferences.